aspnetzero/documents/doc/Step-by-step-publish-to-azure-angular-staticsite.md

 *if you do not see this option: make sure that you are using at least **StorageV2 (general purpose v2)** account kind.*

-- Set **Static website** : Enabled
+- Set **Static website**: Enabled
-- Set **Index document name** : index.html
+- Set **Index document name**: index.html
-- Set **Error document path** : index.html
+- Set **Error document path**: index.html

 ### OPTIONAL: Custom Domain

 you can use Azure Storage Static website feature to have your Custom domain redirected to it with SSL enabled.

-for that to work, you have to serve the contents of the static website from Azure CDN.
+for that to work, you must serve the contents of the static website from Azure CDN.

 follow [this article](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-https-custom-domain-cdn) to create Azure CDN end point that will serve the contents over HTTPS on a custom domain.